Docs Menu

 • This feature is not supported on Serverless instances at this time.
 To learn more, see Serverless Instance Limitations.

 You can use a customer-managed key (CMK) from Azure Key Vault (AKV) to further encrypt your data at rest in Atlas.
+You can also configure all traffic to your AKV to use Azure Private Link.

 Atlas uses your Azure Key Vault CMK to encrypt and decrypt your MongoDB Master Keys.
 These MongoDB Master Keys are used to encrypt cluster database files and cloud providers snapshots.
-To learn more about how Atlas uses CMKs for encryption, see Enable Customer-Managed Keys with Azure Key Vault.
+To learn more about how Atlas uses CMKs for encryption, see About Customer-Managed Keys with Azure Key Vault.

 When you use your own cloud provider KMS, Atlas automatically rotates MongoDB Master Keys every 90 days.
 These keys are rotated on a rolling basis and the process does not require the data to be rewritten.